MaterializeInc/materialize/doc/developer/platform/formalism.md

 *collection versions*, where each collection version is a multiset of typed *pieces of data*.
-Because the past and future of a TVC may be unknown, Materialize represents a TVC as a *partial TVC* (pTVC), which is an accurate representation of a TVC during a range of times bounded by two *frontiers*.
+Because the past and future of a TVC may be unknown, Materialize represents a TVC as a *partial TVC* (pTVC), which is an accurate representation of a TVC during a range of times bounded by two *frontiers*: a lower frontier `since`, and an upper frontier `upper`.

 To avoid storing and processing the entire collection version for every single time, Materialize uses sets of *updates* as a differential representation of a pTVC.
 These updates are triples of `[data, time, diff]`: the piece of data being changed, the time of the change, and the change in multiplicity of that data.
 Materialize can *compact* a pTVC by merging updates from the past, and *append* new updates to a pTVC as they arrive.
-Compaction advances the lower *since frontier* of the pTVC, and appending advances the *upper frontier*.
+Compaction advances the `since` frontier of the pTVC, and appending advances the `upper` frontier.
 Both compact and append preserve correctness: these differential representations of a pTVC are faithful to the "real" TVC between `since` and `upper`.

 Materialize identifies each TVC by a unique `GlobalId`, and maintains a mutable map of `GlobalId`s to the current pTVC representing that `GlobalID`'s TVC.